Mingbaof/CodingAssessmentJ202509084/README.md

 - For Custom Connections, the **tenant is implicit**; pass an empty string for the `$xeroTenantId` parameter with the PHP SDK.
 - The server obtains access tokens via `client_credentials`; no refresh token is used.
 We will request a new token when needed.

+# TODO:

+- Need to move logic to use hooks in UI
+- Need to remove the load buttons as they are not needed
+- Need some simple unit tests